 mearc, f.n: limit, term (of time); limit, boundary (of place).
 (MEH-ark)

-This week’s Wordhord Wednesday post is about the spear-leek.
+This week’s Wordhord Wednesday post is on bloody battle birds.
 Read it on Patreon.